Special Educational Needs at Aberford C of E Primary School

 · We have employed a behaviour worker to work with individual and groups of children who require additional support.

 · We also work closely with agencies including, Garforth Extended Services.
 These offer support to families and children through for example, their family support workers.
-Mrs Tate is also trained in the Early Help process.

 The following school policies outline in more detail our commitment to the inclusion, safety and well-being of our children: